 New Yorker Theatre

 High Class In Borrowed Shoes, Oh War!, Don't Be A Moon / Controversial, Gravity, America's Veins, Lily, Words to Words, Summer's Up, Only Your Nose Knows, Toronto Tontos, Hangover, Coming Off The Moon, Here Among The Cats

-Max Webster played two sets at the New Yorker Theatre tonight, their first big headlining shows to a thousand people each.
+Max Webster played two concerts at the New Yorker tonight, their first headlining theatre gigs to capacity crowds of 500 at each show.
 It seemed incredible to many that Max could sell out two shows when you could see them for free at any bar in Toronto for years.

 "Johnnie Lovesin and His Invisible Band" is the clever name of the opening act, being just him and his guitar.
 At least, until Greg Godovitz (guitar) and Marty Morin (drums) joined him for three tunes before the Max Machine hit the stage.

-Tonight they perform a two part song called "Don't Be A Moon / Controversial" for what seems to be the last time.
+Tonight they perform "Don't Be A Moon / Controversial" for what seems to be the last time.
 Kim says that their sophomore effort High Class In Borrowed Shoes will be released on May 1 [it was actually released on May 16] and that this piece will be included, which would indicate that it was axed not long before pressing.
 Without a doubt this piece is more Zappa-like than any track released by the band, which may account for its exclusion.
 The band performed dozens of songs on stage before they were released on albums (especially in the earlier days), and this is one of many that wouldn't survive past the live environment.

 After America's Veins, many audience members ask, "where's the head?"
 They're referring to the blockhead modeled after the debut album artwork that used to sit behind Terry, but it was recently stolen (and recovered, but damaged).
 They heckle the band after the next song too, and Kim responds by briefly lampooning Peter Frampton.